 Exploring what makes each of us unique creates new ways to share ourselves with the world

-Each of us is unique – no one else shares the exact passions, skills and life experiences as you or I. And that creates an opportunity, says Brenda Rigney, a Vancouver-based business and executive coach.
+If you are looking for a midlife career change, it’s helpful to remember that each of us is unique – no one else shares the exact passions, skills and life experiences as you or I. And that creates an opportunity, says Brenda Rigney, a Vancouver-based business and executive coach.
 “There are 7.5 billion people on the planet.
 Somebody needs what you’ve got.”

 One of the magical things about midlife is it presents a chance to embrace new things.
 We can return to a passion that we set aside, or explore new interests.
 If you feel a desire to make a change at midlife, but are unsure where to start, Brenda suggests we start by exploring what makes us unique.
 Finding those things that make us who we are can point us in the direction of a new career or midlife passion project.